We have information you must know before you buy the Escalade.

 Outward visibility over the open dash is very good.
 However, the side pillars are an inch or two thicker than those of some other luxury SUVs and can make blind spots large enough to conceal a motorcycle or small car.
 Rear visibility is good, with decent wiper coverage and no center-seat headrests.

 The driver is presented with clear, bright gauges, LED-backlit with white markings and blue pointers on a black background.
 Between the speedometer and tachometer is an information display that cycles through several menus via buttons on the steering wheel.
-The stalk controls for the turn signals and wipers have a nice feel, as do the buttons and knobs on the radio and climate controls.
+To get specific information on the most useful of those menus, however, you must push a button on the dash; but because it only cycles forward, to click back and forth between average fuel mileage and distance to empty, for example, you have to click seven times forward, which is inconvenient.

 The Escalade comes standard with a 10-speaker (eight-speaker on EXT) stereo that features a six-disc changer that plays CDs and audio DVDs.
 Bose designed the speaker system, outfitting the vehicle with 5.1 Surround Sound, an eight-channel amplifier and a subwoofer.
 XM satellite radio comes standard.